Welko/rtvis-webgpu-tutorial/README.md

 }
 ```

-There is last thing left before executing our pipeline.
+There is one last thing left before executing our pipeline.
 The pipeline with its bind group is executed through a **command**.
 Commands in WebGPU are encoded in batch, so that they can all be sent to the GPU at once.
 That is done via a **command encoder**.

 ```javascript
 render() {